HelpGiveThanks/HGTconfiguration/TGBpermissions.md

 NOTE: Older versions of The Bug Genie mainly have grey √'s (checks), whereas newer releases mainly have x's.

+Fork yourself a copy of this file and its pictures and keep it updated with any changes in your permissions.

 # All Bug Genie Permissions
 ## General (Global) Set and Unset Permissions